Alexius25/Subnautica-Mods/docs/CustomBeds.md

 ### Packaging your Bed-Pack

-There are many ways to package your CustomBeds.
-Here are the Two best options:
+There are two main ways to package your CustomBeds:

 #### Packaging a Single Bed
 If you only have one Bed this Option is the Best.
 You want to make a folder in wich you have your Config.json and the texture (.png file)